coccinelle/coccinelle/python/python_documentation.md

 Parses the string `type` as a C type and returns the type.

+## cocci.make_pragmainfo(s)

+Creates a representation of the string `s` suitable for storing in a pragmainfo metavariable.
+Coccinelle represents a pragma as, essentially,
+\#pragma name pragmainfo where pragmainfo is an arbitrary sequence of tokens.

 ## cocci.make_listlen(len)

 Converts the integer `len` to a list length.